-Figure 168 Face Search Interface
+Figure 166 Face Search Interface

 - 5. Play the face picture related video file. - 6.
-Double click a face picture to play its related video file in the view window on the top right, or select a picture item and click to play it.
-You can also click to stop the playing, or click to play the previous/next file. - 7.
+Double click a face picture to play its related video file in the view window on the top right, or select a picture item and click item an - 7.
 To export the captured face pictures to a local storage device, connect the storage device and click Export All to enter the Export interface. - 8.
 Click Export to export all face pictures to the storage device.